kaliber5/ember-cli-yadda-opinionated/tests/dummy/app/pods/docs/truth/template.md

 The suggested approach:

-* Makes feature files more explicit and more techinical.
+* Makes feature files more explicit and more technical.
 * As a result, features become somewhat harder to read, especially for non-developers.

 This is an inevitable price you have to pay for the compromise.
 The other side of the coin.